Home Sweet Loan

-Home Sweet Loan is a 2024 drama film directed by Sabrina Rochelle Kalangie.
-Produced by Visinema Pictures and Legacy Pictures, and distributed by Visinema, it is written by Kalangie and Widya Arifianti based on the novel of the same name by Almira Bastari.
+Home Sweet Loan is a 2024 drama film directed by Sabrina Rochelle Kalangie, and produced by Visinema Pictures and Legacy Pictures.
+It is written by Kalangie and Widya Arifianti based on the novel by Almira Bastari.
 The film stars Yunita Siregar, Derby Romero, Risty Tagor, Fita Anggriani, Ayushita, Ariyo Wahab, and Wafda Saifan.
 It was theatrically released in Indonesia on 26 September 2024.

 Premise

 Kaluna, a middle-class worker who lives with her extended family, struggles to save up for her own house after her family faces financial difficulties.